deadfred-/DayZ_VehicleImporter/readme.md

     - Added some information messages for certain steps
     - Cleaned and commentet the code, mostly for myself
     - Fixed a few spelling errors
+    - Vehicles that are not found in your "vehicles" table will now be removed from the list of vehicles to import.
+This is to prevent errors.
     [V1.10]
     - The tool can now import buildings too.
 Expect a few little updates to come since this feature is currently experimental.
     [V1.00]